There are plenty of things to do in Skerries, which is why the town is one of the most popular day trips from Dublin.

 If you fancy a pint with a view, you’ll love Joe Mays.
 Finely plonked on Harbour Road, right across from the water, the area outside of Joe Mays boasts mighty sea views.

 First opened in 1865, Joe Mays is now run by the fourth generation of the May family.
 The interior is nice and cosy and there’s always a friendly atmosphere.

 If you arrive here on a cold day, you’ll find a fire blazing away.
 Some other brilliant Skerries pubs are Nealon’s, the Malting House and The Snug.

 5. Head for a ramble around Newbridge House

 If you’re looking for things to do near Skerries, take the 20-minute drive to the nearby town of Donabate and explore Newbridge House, the only intact Gregorian mansion in Ireland.

 Newbridge House was built in 1747 and was initially modestly decorated.
-However, when Thomas Cobbe and his wife, Lady Betty inherited the mansion they introduced the glamorous furniture and art pieces that can be still admired nowadays.
+However, when Thomas Cobbe and his wife, Lady Betty, inherited the mansion they introduced the glamorous furniture and art pieces that can be still admired to this day.

 The mansion also has a traditional farm with animals such as Connemara ponies, pigs, goats, chickens and bunnies making it the perfect location to visit with children.